JhonCodeU/Mail-Hub-With-Go/README.md

 # Mail-Hub-With-Go
 This project is based on Chapter 6 of the book "Mining the Social Web, 2nd Edition" by Matthew A. Russell.
 The objective is to create an interface to search for information in email databases.
-The project has several parts, including indexing the email database, profiling the indexer, creating a visualizer, and optional optimization and deployment.
+The project has several parts, including indexing the email database, profiling the indexer, creating a visualizer, and optional optimization.

 ### Technologies used:
 * Go programming language